vmware/vic/doc/user_doc/vic_app_dev/network_use_cases.md

     Hello world!Connection closed by foreign host.

-#### Outcome
+### Result
-Server and Client can ping each other by name.
-You can connect to the server on port 5000 from the client container and to port 5000 on the VCH public interface.
+The `server` and `client` containers can ping each other by name.
+You can connect to  `server` on port 5000 from the `client` container and to port 5000 on the VCH public network.

-### Containers on Multiple Bridge Networks
+## Deploy Containers on Multiple Bridge Networks

-Create containers on multiple bridge networks by mapping ports through the Docker server.
+Create containers on multiple bridge networks by mapping ports through the VCH.
 The VCH must have an IP address on the relevant bridge networks.
-To create bridge networks, use  `network create`
+To create bridge networks, use  `network create`.

-Example:
-Run a container:
+Run a container that is connected to two networks:

  `docker run -it --net net1 --net net2 busybox`

-For this container to reach both networks or containers connected to only those networks:
+Run containers that can each only reach one of the networks:

-	docker run -it --net net1 --name n1 busybox docker run -it --net net2 --name n2 busybox docker run -it --net net1 --net net2 --name n12 busybox
+	docker run -it --net net1 --name n1 busybox docker run -it --net net2 --name n2 busybox

-#### Outcome
+Run a container that can reach both networks:

+	docker run -it --net net1 --net net2 --name n12 busybox

+### Result
-n1 and n2 cannot talk to each other<br>
+- `n1` and `n2` cannot communicate with each other
-n12 can talk to both n1 and n2
+- `n12` can communicate with both `n1` and `n2`

-### Containers Using External Networks
+## Connect Containers to External Networks

 Configure two external networks in vSphere:

-`default-external` is `10.2.0.0/16` with gateway `10.2.0.1`
+- `default-external` is `10.2.0.0/16` with gateway `10.2.0.1`
-`vic-production` is `208.91.3.0/24` with gateway `208.91.3.1`
+- `vic-production` is `208.91.3.0/24` with gateway `208.91.3.1`

-Associate a VCH, then set up the VCH to the default external network at 208.91.3.2.
+Deploy a VCH that uses the default network at 208.91.3.2 as its public network.

 `docker network ls` shows: